scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** self
 - **Duration:** concentration, 1 minute

 You cover yourself in a layer of force, warding yourself from harm.
-Make a spellcasting roll against 2 terible dice.
+Make a spellcasting roll against 2 terrible dice.
 On success you gain Resistance 1 to all damage, increasing it by 1 for every crit rolled.

 The duration increases to 2 minutes at 9th level.